 Long Riverside is the center of Gdansk nightlife - it is full of cafes, pubs, restaurants and shops.
 There are also characteristic water gates and bridges.
 It is Dlugie Pobrzeze where the ships cruising to Gdynia and Westerplatte start their journey.

-If we are interested in marine history, we might want to visit Osrodek Kultury Morskiej - the biggest maritime museum in Gdansk (location here).
+If you are interested in marine history, we might want to visit the National Maritime Museum - the biggest maritime museum in Gdansk (location here).

-We can see the displays in the museum or buy a ticket booklet for 4 objects in Gdansk: Spichlerze (Granaries), Sołdek - steam-powered bulk carrier, Zuraw, and marine displays in Osrodek Kultury Morskiej.
+You can see the displays in the museum or buy a ticket booklet for 4 objects in Gdansk: Spichlerze (Granaries), Sołdek - steam-powered bulk carrier, Zuraw, and marine displays in the National Maritime Museum in Gdańsk.
 The pass includes also ferry crossing on Motlawa river.

 Here is one of the best Gdansk tourist attractions for beachgoers.